-This topic contains 1 reply, has 2 voices, and was last updated by Anonymous 4 weeks ago.
+- This topic has 1 reply, 2 voices, and was last updated 9 months ago by Anonymous.

 I have just come back from the conference of Buddhist teachers in Europe.
 While I was there I heard much discussion about secularisation and how it is necessary to secularise the Dharma in order to make it palatable to modern people.
 Personally, I am resistant to this idea.
 The Dharma is, in essence, a faith that lodges deeply in people’s hearts and that means that it is a religion.
 If you take the religion out what you are left with is a variety of techniques and protocols that can be intrinsically useful but is far short of real Dharma.